Protect SEQ native State Forests

-Although state forests are public land, their main purpose is for timber extraction not habitat protection.
-This leaves them wide open and vulnerable to ongoing logging and other destructive processes, leading to state-wide biodiversity loss and threatening the ongoing survival of already endangered species.
+State forests are public lands, but unfortunately, their primary purpose is for timber extraction rather than habitat and culture protection.
+This leaves them vulnerable to ongoing logging and other destructive processes, resulting in the loss of biodiversity and threatening the survival of already endangered species.

-The Qld government has made a number of commitments as part of the SEQ Forestry Agreement to protect Qld's unique plants and animals, including a commitment to end logging of native forest in the lower half of SEQ by 2024 and the transfer of native state forests to protected areas.
-However, the transfer commitment is only for 20,000 ha.
-This leaves 50,000 ha of unprotected state forest with no plan for protection.
+While the Queensland Government has made commitments to protect the unique plants and animals in SEQ, including ending logging of native forests in the lower half of SEQ (south of Noosa) by 2024 and transferring some native state forests to protected areas, this only covers 20,000 hectares.
+There are still 50,000 hectares of unprotected state forests without a plan for protection.

 How you can help

-Send an email to the premier now to demonstrate your support for the protection of all 70000 hectares of native forest in state forests before it is logged.
+1. Send an email to the premier now - Send an email to the premier now to demonstrate your support for the protection of all 70,000 hectares of native forest in state forests before it is logged.

 There has already been a proposal presented to the QLD government by Hinterland Bush Links, Conondale Range Conservation Association, National Parks Association Queensland and Sunshine Coast Environment Council, for Yabba state forest and surrounding state forests to be protected and transitioned to a national park, creating connectivity between Wrattens and Conondale National Parks.